 - St. Ignatius Church and Cemetery were named a national historic site in 1976

-- In 1979, Mathilda Ramage (King) Allison, a well-known California quill artist who had learned her craft from her grandmother in Middle Village, repurchased the family house which was falling into ruin and financed a significant reconstruction.
+- In 1979, Mathilda Marie Allison, a King descendant and well-known California quill artist who had learned her craft from her grandmother in Middle Village, repurchased the family house which was falling into ruin and financed a significant reconstruction.

 - Over the next decades Middle/Village Good Hart was renewed as a thriving seasonal community, this time dominated by summer cottages, private homes, and public parks.

 - The Little Traverse Bay Bands of Odawa Indians (LTBB) received federal tribal recognition through Reaffirmation in 1994.